Gardens of the moon - Navigate Obscurity Navigate Obscurity

 • Click on a second node to only see notes related to both nodes.

-• Click on the background to reset all selections.
+• Click on a selected node to deselect it or click on the background to reset all selections.

 • Use the search box to find a node - suggestions will be shown when you start typing.

-• Click on the + / - buttons to zoom in and out.
+• Click on the + or - button to zoom in and out.

 • Click and drag the background to move the view of the graph.